Sustainable, British, Valentine flowers

 - gift wrapped only in paper.
 We've looked at our packaging and only use a minimal amount of plastics where we can't find a suitable alternative.

-- grown on a farm that takes environmental responsibility seriously and has a strong aversion to 'green wash'.
+- grown on a farm that takes sustainability seriously and has a strong aversion to greenwash.

-- excellent value for money.
-By ordering your scented narcissi direct from our farm you are ‘cutting out the middle man’ in the supply chain.
-This keeps cost down and lets us deliver a very cost-effective Valentine’s gift for you.
+- excellent value for money, you're ‘cutting out the 'middle man’ in the supply chain, which let's deliver a very cost-effective Valentine’s gift for you.

-- not a typical Valentine gift.
-You will therefore win your loved one’s heart by having proved you are capable of imaginative and thoughtful gift procurement.
+- by not choosing the obvious you'll win your loved one’s heart with imaginative and thoughtful gift procurement.

 We hope we've done a good enough persuasion job and you are firmly on the side of team Isles of Scilly scented narcissi.
 Go forth and spread the word...